salonipandagale/Employee-Salary-Satisfaction-Attrition-Analysis/README.md

 2. How do experience and education impact compensation?
 3. Do technical skills significantly affect salary levels?
 4. How does salary vary across different tech domains?
-5. Exploratory Data Analysis (EDA)
+5. Exploratory Data Analysis (EDA) and Prediction of annual salary using ML models

 This notebook focuses on understanding the dataset through:
 1. Distribution analysis of salary